zizzkata/multi-partite-entanglement/notes/general.md

 \end{cases}$

 - Tropical Identity: $(I_{\rm trop})_{ij} = \delta_{\rm trop}(i,j) = \begin{cases} 0, & i=j,\\ +\infty, & i\neq j. \end{cases} $

+### Some notes on tropical determinants:
+Displaying the tropical determinant can be more than just a neat algebraic curiosity—here’s what you can *use* it for:

+1. **Optimal assignment / maximum‐weight matching**
+   Think of an $n\times n$ matrix $A=(a_{ij})$ as the weights on edges of a complete bipartite graph between “rows” and “columns.”

+   $$
+   \det_{\rm trop}(A)
+   = \max_{\sigma\in S_n}\sum_{i=1}^n a_{i,\sigma(i)}
+   $$

+   is precisely the *weight* of the best one‐to‐one assignment (the optimal matching).
+If you also record which permutation $\sigma$ attains that maximum, you’ve solved an instance of the classic assignment problem in $O(n!\,n)$ time (or faster with Hungarian‐style algorithms in the classical semiring).

+2. **Tropical (non‑)singularity and rank**
+   In the tropical world a matrix is called **tropically nonsingular** if its maximum (or minimum) in the permutation‐sum is *unique*.
+If two different permutations give the same optimal sum, the matrix is **singular**.
+So the tropical determinant tests for uniqueness of the optimal assignment and induces a notion of “rank” via the size of the largest tropically nonsingular minor.

+3. **Cramer’s rule analogues**
+   There are tropical versions of Cramer’s rule: once you know $\det_{\rm trop}(A)$ and the determinants of the minors, you can describe all tropical solutions of linear systems $A\otimes x=b$.
+This is widely used in tropical geometry and in solving “max‐plus linear equations.”

+4. **Polytope volume & Newton polytope**
+   The support of the tropical determinant (i.e. which permutations achieve the max) is exactly the set of vertices of the *Newton polytope* of the classical permanent.
+In combinatorial geometry, this tells you which extreme points of a polytope are active in the convex hull, and the determinant value gives a tropical “volume” measure.

+5. **Sensitivity & perturbation analysis**
+   Because the tropical determinant is piecewise‐linear in the entries $a_{ij}$, examining how it changes when you tweak individual $a_{ij}$ reveals which assignments are robust (i.e. remain optimal under small perturbations).
+That’s useful in scheduling and network‐flow applications.

+In short, displaying the tropical permanent/determinant—and ideally the achieving permutation—lets you solve and *explain* an entire assignment problem, test tropical nonsingularity, and feed into geometry or linear‐system solvers downstream.